 It’s been crazy here Dearhearts – so please, if my posts are a bit scatter-brained, forgive me.
 Now that you know all the in’s and out’s of petersham ribbon (see last week’s post), you can start applying it in various ways to different sewing projects you may have.
 This is but one way, I have more still to come!
 As you can see, my blanket skirt is coming along quite nicely.
 Again this is the skirt section of Sewaholic’s Lonsdale Dress and its been a breeze to make.
 Let me tell you where I’m at as far as skirt construction, so that if you decide to opt for a waistband like this you’ll know when to insert.
 The skirt sections are sewn together, plus the pockets.
 I’ve also got the lining all put together (but not put into the skirt yet) and I’ll be taking a cue from Tasia (and her clever Crescent zipper insertion which you can see here and here) for inserting my zipper.
 Alright.
 As you can see, I’ve done a little something fancy with the petersham here.
-I’ve used both the 2″ plum and the 1 1/4″ honey from the shop.
+I’ve used both the 2″ plum and the 1 1/4″ honey from the shop (the shop is closed as of March 2015).
 My brilliant Mr. S actually helped me come up with this.
 I was debating on which of these colors to use for the waistband and Mr. S cleverly thought I should use both.
 His eye is getting better and better, don’t ya think?

 Step 1 ✂ For the waistband, you will need two lengths of petersham that is your waist measurement + 1/2″ for wearing ease + seam allowances.
 Please note, that I’m only talking about the plum petersham I’m using here.
 You’ll want both an inside and outside waistband – the honey petersham is just a trimming for the outside (its not on the inside).
 If you plan to wear your skirt/bottom with a shirt tucked in, I would recommend taking your waist measurement over clothing, just so that you don’t get it too tight.
 To begin, you’ll need to pre-shrink the petersham (do this before cutting), by soaking in warm water for a couple of minutes and drip drying.
 Once dry, give the petersham a good press and stretch slightly as you go.